niprobin/curated_digging_v2/README.md

-ï»¿# Curated Music To-do app
+# Curated Digging

-Curated Music To-do is your personal hub to keep up with new tracks and albums coming from trusted curators.
+Curated Digging is your personal hub to keep up with new tracks and albums coming from trusted curators.
 The app mirrors a shadcn-inspired design system, works great on mobile as a PWA, and keeps your filters and likes in sync across every section.

 ## Features

-- **Hierarchical filters** â€“ switch between playlists and albums without losing your time window, curator, or visibility preferences.
+- **Hierarchical filters** – switch between playlists and albums without losing your time window, curator, or visibility preferences.
-- **Opensheet-driven data** â€“ tracks and releases load directly from the shared Google Sheets via Opensheet JSON endpoints.
+- **Opensheet-driven data** – tracks and releases load directly from the shared Google Sheets via Opensheet JSON endpoints.
-- **Like history (v2)** â€“ mark songs and albums you love; the app keeps an audit trail so you can revisit active and archived favourites.
+- **Like history (v2)** – mark songs and albums you love; the app keeps an audit trail so you can revisit active and archived favourites.
-- **PWA ready** â€“ installable experience with an offline fallback, manifest, and generated icons.
+- **PWA ready** – installable experience with an offline fallback, manifest, and generated icons.
-- **Font Awesome kit** â€“ icons load through the provided kit for a consistent visual language.
+- **Font Awesome kit** – icons load through the provided kit for a consistent visual language.

 ## Data sources